Published December 5, 2021

 AFTER THE CRISIS

-Large or small, your business has to have a crisis management plan.
-A crisis management team.
-Crisis management tools.
+Large or small, your business must have a crisis management plan, a crisis team to manage PR issues, and crisis management tools and resources.

 Because, let's be honest, it's not IF it happens, it's WHEN.

 It could be a teeny-weeny blip on Facebook that can be resolved with a painless, quick fix.
-Or, it could be a code red hitting all your social media accounts simultaneously, that neds the full crash team.
+Or, it could be a code red hitting all your social media accounts simultaneously, that needs the full crash team.
 Both with the potential to damage your brand reputation.
-Both needing a prepared crisis management.
+Both needing a prepared and practiced crisis management strategy.

-When you see a potential crisis emerging, you have to work through your crisis management checklist.
+When you see a potential social media crisis emerging, you have to work through your crisis management checklist.
 This should include...

 - Identifying the type and severity of the crisis